tucared/personal-expense-tracker/README.md

         --debug
     ```

+    > Local source changes are automatically loaded to server, meaning next invokation will be based on latest source.

-9. Open another shell, and invoke function
+9. Open another shell, and invoke function locally.

     ```shell
     curl localhost:8080
     ```

-10. Destroy deployment (or delete project) and revert back to **production** environment by:
+10. Once done, destroy deployment (or delete project) and revert back to _production_ environment by:

-    - Destroying deployment and local state files
+    - Destroying deployment and local state files.

         ```shell
         tofu destroy # or: gcloud projects delete $PROJECT_ID